 Why it matters

-• Critics argue Trump's Gaza plan fails to address Hamas' ideological roots, raising doubts about its effectiveness.
+- Critics highlight that Trump's plan fails to address Hamas' ideological roots, raising doubts about the feasibility of achieving lasting peace in the region.

-• Polls show ongoing Palestinian support for Hamas, complicating prospects for any peace initiative.
+- Polls show continued Palestinian support for Hamas, complicating any peace efforts that do not confront its extremist ideology directly.

 What’s next